alexdotrud/floristry_school_project/README.md

 For the courses card was used container, but on screen size 1200 it is showing 2 card on one row, and 1 on another.
 Navigation on Gallery page for Courses and Contact were not functionoing- needed to add index.html to the link as well.
-Low perfprmance on Gallery Page. https://www.optimizeyourimage.com/ - convert for webp format. and to compress - https://tinypng.com/
+Low perfprmance on Gallery Page. https://www.optimizeyourimage.com/ - convert for webp format. and to compress - https://tinypng.com/, https://imageresizer.com/ -for resize the images https://developer.chrome.com/docs/lighthouse/performance/uses-rel-preconnect/, https://expertbeacon.com/the-ultimate-guide-to-preloading-google-fonts-for-optimal-web-performance/ - to improve web perfomance, optimize google fonts loading.

 ### Unfixed Bugs